 Whichever of the above, people at the unconference nominate a topic and a type of session, and then everyone at the Unconference votes.
 The session ideas that get the most votes during the agenda building time at the beginning of the unconference will be awarded speaking slots.
 Simple as that.

 Other things to keep in mind about sessions at an Unconference:

 - Speakers can bring slides or other visual aids to the unconference in the hopes of speaking, they can do some talking and some illustrating on a whiteboard, or they can simply talk story with the audience in a more informal style.

 - Participants are encouraged to get the most out of their Unconference–if they go to a session and it wasn’t quite what they wanted, they are encouraged to leave the session and go to another.

-If you are thinking of speaking at a sustainability unconference, keep in mind that the unconference format is a very democratic one–people will vote on you and your topic, so if you’re just there to market your company, you’re likely to find that the reception is lukewarm.
+- The unconference format is a very democratic one.
+If you are thinking of speaking at a sustainability unconference, keep in mind that if you’re just there to market your company, you’re likely to find that the reception is lukewarm.
 You should instead offer some insight, some expertise…something of value…to the participants, and if in doing so, your company’s profile is raised, that’s ok.
 If you push your product, you risk turning people off entirely.
 So give people something good, and if it benefits you in some way beyond just sharing with the community, then, great!
 But that should not be your goal.